diogro/expressionVariance-manuscript/main.md

 \begin{figure*}[t!]
     \centering
     \includegraphics[width=\linewidth]{figures/skew_entropy.png}
     \caption{Relationship between skew and entropy of rank decile distributions for each GO term.
-The GO terms are filtered for gene counts greater than 100 as in fig. \ref{fig:go_skewness}.}
+High entropy terms, to the right of the plot, are associated with a more egalitarian proportion of genes in each of the SD rank deciles.
+Terms on the left of the plot are associated with more genes in some particular decile.
+The skewness in the y-axis measures if the high- or low-variance deciles are more represented for a particular term.
+Terms on the positive side of the y-axis are associated with low-variation genes, and terms on the negative side of the y-axis are associated with high variation genes.
+The GO terms are filtered for gene counts greater than 100, as in fig. \ref{fig:go_skewness}.}
     \label{fig:skew_entropy}
 \end{figure*}